FAIRplus/the-fair-cookbook/content/recipes/infrastructure/data-catalog.md

 (fcb-infra-build-catalog)=
-# Building a Dataset Catalogue
+# Building a catalogue of datasets

 +++
 <br/>